 I put this one first because I personally am guilty of this.
 It’s so easy to look at some sneakers, and place (what you think is) a bogus bid on them, never expecting for it to be accepted without some pushback from the (re)seller.
 While you aren’t fully committing to the sneaker, you are displaying your interest in it nonetheless.
 The problem with this tactic is that sometimes the seller can’t accept your bid fast enough just to drop the sneaker.
 Next thing you know you’re waking up the next morning thinking to yourself, “Damn, I didn’t mean to buy those now.”
 Well, I’m sure you didn’t, but the seller meant to sell those now.

-To be clear, no sneaker is a must cop.
+To be clear, no sneaker is a must.
 But, if it is not a sneaker that you haven’t kept tabs on since it was first revealed or announced, it can probably wait a while, especially if it is a GR.
 It’ll be on sale, and more colorways will drop as time goes on.
 If it is a collab or a more rare sneaker, use your discretion; If you think resell value is going to shoot up, go for retail, more than likely, it’s your best shot.
 If you think it won’t fare that much better after the fact, it can wait.
-I’ve gotten countless collabs and grails for under retail simply for waiting them out for a number of months.
-It’s a long game, yes.
+I’ve gotten countless collabs and grails for under retail simply for waiting them out for a number of months, sometimes years.
+It’s a long game of patience, yes.
 But, I’d rather have my Acronym VaporMaxes for $180 than $280.

 3. Consider As Many Places As Possible When Buying Sneakers.